 Now that we’re familiar with all the nuts and bolts of the agile content creation process, we can get started with creating one that best fits your needs.

-The process itself should be designed in a way to be flexible that suits both you, your team and the content strategy.
+You need to flexibly design the process in a way that suits both you, your team, and the content strategy.
 This means that there is no one content review and approval process to rule them all.
 (Yes, that was a LOTR reference.)

 However, we’ve listed seven steps with which you can optimize your process that will best fit you, your team, and your company ethos.

 Before we even begin choosing a topic for the content, the first thing we need to do is tie up the company goal with your current content marketing strategy.